 May 18, 2016

 Trying to come back.
 The Internet is weak and it takes me too long to load one page.
 That is the situation at my present place, Nazareth Hermitage.
 But it does not prevent me to work on my Icons.
 The quiet atmosphere give me more peace and calm.
 The first feeling when I entered my hermitage is the calmness running through my blood, my brain.
 There is no sense of rush or worry here when I am by myself with my own schedule.
 That is the precious gift of a hermit.
-I am training myself to stay calm for longer period during the day.
+I am training myself to stay calm for a longer period during the day.
 The sense of the Presence of the Blessed Sacrament helps me to be more conscious of my behavior every moment.

 July 03, 2016

-One month has past.
+One month has passed.
 How quickly time flies, it is just in front of my face then disappears!
 I want to hold it a bit longer to finish my work, but it doesn’t allow me.
 But it is OK, thank you Lord for your arrangement in my life.
 I am not on a hurry if you want me to.
-It is still there, my tendency of hurrying, doing things quickly, trying to finish works before time… and etc, etc… I can not escape it.
+It is still there, my tendency to hurrying, doing things quickly, trying to finish works before time… and etc, etc… I can not escape it.
 That is the typical feeling of this contemporary time: swim or sink.
 I am not an exception.
 But now, I am trying to reduce that tendency and trying to direct my mind to a different direction.
 It is more peaceful.
 Here is the tool I am using to practice:

--“besides institutes of of consecrated life, the Church recognizes the eremitical or anchoritic life by which Christian faithful devote their lives to the praise of God and salvation of the world through a stricter separation from the world, the silence of solitude and assiduous prayer and penance.
+-“besides institutes of consecrated life, the Church recognizes the eremitical or anchoritic life by which Christian faithful devote their lives to the praise of God and salvation of the world through a stricter separation from the world, the silence of solitude and assiduous prayer and penance.

 – The hermit is recognized in the law as one dedicated to God in a consecrated life if he or she publicly professes the three evangelical counsels confirmed by a vow or other sacred bond, in the hands of the diocesan bishop and observes his or her own plan of life under his direction.” ( Canon 603)